Cocaine Side Effects On The Nose (Coke Nose)

 Septal Perforation

-The septum is a thin, cartilage-based wall, which acts as a separator between both of the nostrils.
+The septum is a thin, cartilage-based wall that acts as a separator between the nostrils.
 It is also important because it gives the nose structure and support so that it can hold its shape properly.

 Nasal Damage